Package 'CoSMoS'

 scale, shape1, shape2

-scale and shape parameters; the shape arguments cannot be a vector (must have length one).
+scale and shape parameters; the shape arguments cannot be vectors (must have length one).

 log, log.p